Section 2: Higby Hollow… Hollow Head

 Once on the southern, slightly lower elevation Higby peak, I fiddled with my camera to set a 30 second timer, but forgot to change the depth of field setting.
 (As if I really know how anyway.)
 As a result, you get this picture:

 If you squint, you can see me in the distance.
 After I returned to the camera to see my handiwork, I decided against sprinting across the cliffs again for a second try.
 Now you know.
 Also know this: July 11th seems to be peak blueberry time on Higby Mountain.
 I stopped to enjoy handfuls upon handfuls of them:

 I figured, “Hm, if the blueberries up here were so delicious, the bearberries must be equally so.
 So red… so shiny… mmmm…

 Continuing south down the ridge along the cliffs, the views don’t quit for almost 2 miles.
 In fact, heading south, they seem to get better as you go.
-There’s even one spot called “The Pinnacle” which is cute, but for those of us familiar with the plethora of other Pinnacles on the east coast (I know I’ve been to Pinnacles in VA, PA, and I think NH and WV) it’s not the best pinnacle in the land.
+There’s even one spot called “The Pinnacle” which is cute, but for those of us familiar with the plethora of other Pinnacles on the east coast (I know I’ve been to at least a dozen) it’s not the best pinnacle in the land.